elpatron68/SnowRunner-Tool/Readme.md

 The *SnowRunner-Tool* does nothing that you could not do in a manual way, but it makes it safe and easy and it´s looking nice.

+**Use this software with caution!
+I have tested a lot, but only on my own machine.
+I recommend to make manual backups until you are sure that everything works as expected.**

 ## Features

 *SnowRunner-Tool* lets you
 - restore a saved game from the game´s backup repository,
-- create backups of the current games sate and
+- create backups of the current games state and
-- cheats the amount of money you have in your pocket.
+- cheat the amount of money you have in your pocket.

 ![SnowRunner-Tool](images/SnowRunner-Tool_Screenshot.png)

 # Installation

-Download the latest version from Releases and unzip the files to a location of your choice.
+Download the latest version from [Releases](https://github.com/elpatron68/SnowRunner-Tool/releases) and unzip the files to a location of your choice.

 Start `SnowRunner-Tool.exe` or create a desktop shortcut.
 Windows will warn you about using suspicious software as this program is not signed with a valid certificate.
 You have to accept this at the first start.